sagnikrg/sagnikrg.github.io/README.md

 * A Seminar Series on [Geometric Quantisation](https://sagnikrg.github.io/MIPT/)
-* A Seminar Series on [Pan IISER Alumni Database](https://sagnikrg.github.io/iiser-alumni-database/)
+* I also created and (used to) maintain the [Pan IISER Alumni Database](https://sagnikrg.github.io/iiser-alumni-database/)

 Gieger Counter :